-- The application submission period has ended.
-We are not accepting applications.
+- The grant application period has ended.
+We are not accepting any applications at this time.

 Eligible Program Participants

 Grant funds are disbursed through a political subdivision partnering with the organization involved in providing prevention and treatment services to human trafficking victims.

 - For purposes of the grant, a political subdivision is defined as a county, township, park district, school district, city, and any other unit of local government which is created either by statute or by the Constitution of North Dakota for local government or other public purposes.

 - Grant funds cannot be awarded directly to non-government organizations, but a grantee may contract for services from such an organization.

 Human trafficking grant funds may be used for the development and implementation of:

 - direct care emergency or long-term crisis services,